gotonode/creatures/README.md

 Each row in the plaintext database file is an entry on its own.
 An entry is a specific Pokémon, and contains the following information:

-- Pokémon's ID, an integer (this should be unique)
+- Pokémon's ID, an integer
-- Pokémon's name (also unique)
+- Pokémon's name
-- Main type (mandatory)
+- Main type
-- Secondary type (this can be blank)
+- Secondary type (only this field may be blank)
 - Information whether the user has caught this Pokémon (either a 'Y' or a 'N')

 The data is split with the pipe character ('|') in the text file.
 Here are a few example rows (entries):